w3c/wai-website/pages/design-develop/tutorials/tables/irregular.md

 The column structure needs to be defined at the beginning of the table to associate first-level headers correctly with all cells of both columns.
 Use `<colgroup>` and nested `<col>` elements to identify each column, beginning on the left.
 If a header spans two or more columns, add a span attribute to the`<colgroup>` element instead of that number of `<col>` elements.
 The value of the `span` attribute indicates the number of columns spanned.

 Also, the value of the `scope` attribute in the first-level headers is set to `colgroup` so that it is associated with the entire group of columns.
-The second-level headers only apply to the corresponding column, so the `scope` attribute is set to `col` as shown in previous examples.
+The second-level headers only apply to the corresponding column, so the `scope` attribute is set to `col`.

 Note that `<colgroup>` and `<col>` may be used to style all columns in a table rather than applying the style to each individual column cell.